 Important notes:

-• A lot of my stuff is older and may not be for sale anymore, I tried to link the closest item I could find if the exact one is not available.
+- A lot of my stuff is older and may not be for sale anymore because we started traveling in 2018.
+I tried to link the closest item I could find if the exact one is no longer available.

 Some links to the products mentioned below are affiliate links, meaning that if you click and make a purchase, Nomad Numbers may receive a commission at no additional cost to you.
 For more information please review our disclaimer page.

-• Osprey 46L Kyte Women’s Backpacking Backpack– This backpack has served me well for over 5 years.
-As a backpacking backpack it has a lot more functions than I need for travel but it has a lot of the key features that matter the most: lightweight, durable, waterproof, comfortable and spacious.
-It only recently had a buckle crack from being checked in but the strap still functions, plus I believe there’s a lifetime warranty through Osprey so I could get it replaced if I needed to.
-I like the idea that it was built for outdoor backpacking for long days so that it could certainly get me in comfort from point A to point B via a bus, train or airplane.
+- Previously: Osprey 46L Kyte Women’s Backpacking Backpack– This backpack served me well in the beginning.
+As a backpacking backpack it has a lot more functions than I need for travel.
+But it has a lot of the key features that matter the most: lightweight, durable, waterproof, comfortable and spacious.
+There’s a lifetime warranty through Osprey so I had a cracked buckle replaced for free.

 Day pack

-• Gregory Maya 16L Hiking Day Pack – Ok, I admittedly went a bit overboard with the number of backpacks I’m carrying.
-Since I no longer carried a second backpack, I needed a small day pack that I could take hiking.
-This is small enough that it fits inside my bigger Osprey 46L bag and is the perfect size to use for a day hike.
+- Gregory Maya 16L Hiking Day Pack – Ok, I admittedly went a bit overboard with the number of backpacks but we do a fair amount of hiking.
+This is small enough that it fits inside my suitcase and is the perfect size for a day hike.
 It is very well designed with the side pockets, water bladder holder and lightweight material.
-I’m much more comfortable hiking with this day pack than I was when I was using a bigger backpack that I doubled as my personal bag.

 The basic principles in creating a capsule wardrobe are (1) pick a fairly neutral color scheme where most clothing can be mixed and matched.
 You can add splashes of color in accessories and statement pieces.
 For example, you’ll see my color palette is blue, black, white and gray.
 (2) select classic pieces that you can wear often and don’t change with the trends like a classic white t-shirt, blue jeans or black flats (3) select clothing that can be layered like blouses that you can button up or wear open on top of a shirt (4) especially for travel, make sure the articles of clothing are really comfortable, durable and ideally multi-purpose.
 (5) Have as few pieces of clothing as possible to create the outfits that you need.